 On a side note, shouts to the Lime Truck for quenching one’s thirst with their ice cold Blood Orange Limeaid.

 Looking back on the whole experience, I can only say, our appetites were beyond satiated, high expectations were somewhat diminished and the hot sun scorched our scalps asunder.
-This aspect doesn’t pay the bills but I’m fortunate to enjoy and share my passion with all of you.
-Which reminds me, if you want something a bit more entertaining I would suggest checking out this awesome highlight reel:
+This aspect doesn’t pay the bills, but I’m fortunate enough to enjoy and share my passion with all of you.
+Which reminds me, if you want something a bit more entertaining, I would suggest checking out this awesome highlight reel:

 I would like to thank the following folks for all the hard work in invested towards allowing me to cover this festival:

 OCFoodieFest, Midshutter, All The Food Trucks/Vendors/Attendees/Staff/Judges, Winchris (Foodoofus Staff, Right-Hand Man; lending me the Far East Movement-esque shades) and last but not least all of our ongoing fans/followers.

 Check out part 2 and Stay Tuned for next week and always remember, “Fortune Favors The Flavor.”